Travel guide

 South Korea was one of the first countries to launch commercial 5G networks and currently has the fastest and most extensive 5G coverage in the world.
 In major cities like Seoul, Busan, Incheon, Daegu, and Gwangju, you'll find 5G signal in practically all tourist neighborhoods, shopping centers, and transportation, including the subway.
 In rural areas and national parks, coverage is 4G LTE, which is still more than sufficient for typical traveler use.

-Can I use the eSIM on the Seoul subway and KTX train?
+Can I use the eSIM on the Seoul subway and the KTX train?

 Yes.
-The Seoul subway has data coverage on all its lines, stations, and cars — even in the deepest underground sections.
-The KTX, the high-speed train connecting Seoul and Busan, also has coverage for most of the route, although brief interruptions may occur when crossing tunnels in mountainous areas.
-In general, connectivity on Korean transportation is better than in most European and Latin American countries.
+The Seoul subway has data coverage on all its lines, stations, and carriages — even in the deepest underground sections.
+The KTX, the high-speed train connecting Seoul to Busan, also has coverage for most of the route, although brief interruptions may occur when crossing tunnels in mountainous areas.
+In general, connectivity on Korean public transport is better than in most European and Latin American countries.

 When should I activate my eSIM for South Korea?

-We recommend installing the eSIM on your phone before you leave home, while you still have a Wi-Fi connection.
+We recommend installing the eSIM on your phone before leaving home, while you still have a Wi-Fi connection.
 The installation process requires an internet connection to download the eSIM profile.
-Once installed, data plan activation happens automatically when your phone detects the South Korean network upon arrival in the country.
+Once installed, data plan activation occurs automatically when your phone detects the South Korean network upon arrival in the country.
 This way, you land in Incheon already connected, with no queues or paperwork.
 If you install the eSIM at your departure airport, you will need the airport's Wi-Fi for the installation process.

 Activate your eSIM before you leave and arrive connected from the very first moment.
-5G coverage, no roaming, no bill surprises.
+5G coverage, no roaming, no surprises on your bill.

 View eSIM plans →